 However, this multi-trillion dollar opportunity is common knowledge.
 And, if construction firms don’t tackle the source of the problem now, the market is going to do it for them.

 Just like we have seen time and time again over the last decade, when industry powerhouses don’t change, they get swept away by innovative tech companies.
 Look at what happened to taxis with Uber, retail with Amazon, and real estate with Zillow.
 The change is inevitable, the question is whether it will come from inside or the outside the industry.
+Right now most construction firms are waiting for competitors to take the first step towards implementing new technologies in their business practices.

 Construction is teetering on the edge of a massive shift, and with just a little push it will snowball into an avalanche of wealth.
 To help nudge it along, we’re going to be publishing a 5-part series on transforming the image of construction.
 Over the next month we’ll be releasing weekly articles detailing the following topics: